40 Verbs to Use Instead of “Speak” (with Meanings and Examples)

 Command

-The officer commanded the soldiers to retreat.
+The officer commanded the soldiers to retreat when he realised they were badly outnumbered.

 Communicate

-to tell something to someone.
+Meaning: to pass information to someone.

 Confess